 We believe the Gallery on the Green is the smallest public art gallery in the world.
 Certainly it is the only one to be open 24/7 and filled to capacity at least twice a day!!

-Please visit our Online Gallery and Press pages for pictures and videos of the project.
+Please visit our Online Gallery and Press pages for pictures and videos.

 Want to find out more?...